-Whether it’s a physical design portfolio or a digital one, think about your portfolio as a whole.
-Edit it carefully and consider the order in which the projects should go.
+Whether it’s a physical design portfolio (opens in new tab) or a digital one, think about your portfolio as a whole.
+Edit it carefully and consider the order in which the projects should go (plus back it up in secure cloud storage).
 Generally you want to open and close with your best two projects as these tend to be the ones that are remembered.
 The top agencies get applications from numerous graduates all the time, so if it’s not simple to view your work they probably won’t bother.

 03. Keep sketches

 Sketches help demonstrate your thought process, and show off your creativity and problem-solving abilities.
 If possible, keep your original sketches and put them together in an orderly fashion.
 At a face-to-face interview, it is always good to present tangible pieces as well as a digital portfolio.